-We reach $4 \bullet$ as South after an invitational bidding sequence of $1 \bullet - 3 \bullet - 4 \bullet$.
+We reach $4 \ge a$ after an invitational bidding sequence of $1 \ge -3 \ge -4 \ge$.

-West leads the ♥K and we contemplate the dummy.
+West leads the VK and we contemplate the dummy.
 Counting our winners we can see only eight (five Spades and three Aces).
 Not enough.
 Counting losers we can see no Spades, one Heart, two Diamonds and two Clubs (remember, we are looking at the South hand here).

 Now, two of these minor suit losers can be trumped in dummy - but only if we don't draw trumps.
 So we must pave the way for Club and Diamond ruffs in dummy.
 To that end we take the \mathbf{VA} and play off the \mathbf{A} and another Diamond.
-East wins the \mathbf{Q} and leads a trump (good defence - when declarer is intent on ruffing things: lead trumps!)
+East wins the \mathbf{Q} and leads a trump (good defense - when declarer is intent on ruffing things: lead trumps!)